robalyx/rotector/README.md

 ### Detection Capabilities

+Rotector uses a multi-layered approach to identify inappropriate content while maintaining high accuracy:

+1. **Analysis Algorithm**:
+   The system uses a weighted scoring system that considers multiple factors including friend relationships and account information to identify inappropriate accounts.
+The weighting system is carefully tuned to detect both obvious and subtle patterns while minimizing false positives.

+2. **AI Detection**:
-Rotector uses a conservative flagging approach to minimize false positives as the AI only raises flags when there is evidence of a violation, which means some borderline cases may be missed in favor of accuracy.

-The AI friend worker stands as our most effective scanning method.
-It systematically goes through friend lists of flagged accounts which has proven particularly effective in uncovering hidden networks of inappropriate accounts.
+   The system uses a conservative flagging approach to minimize false positives, where AI only raises flags when there is clear evidence of violations.
+While this means some borderline cases may be missed in favor of accuracy, it ensures high confidence in flagged accounts.
+The AI friend worker systematically analyzes friend lists of flagged accounts which has proven to be very effective.

+3. **Validation Measures**:
-To prevent AI hallucination, the system implements strict validation measures as all AI-generated content are cross-checked against actual user profile data, ensuring that flagged content actually exists.
+   To prevent AI hallucination, the system implements strict validation measures.
+All AI-generated content is cross-checked against actual user profile data, ensuring that flagged content actually exists on the profile.
+This double-verification process maintains the system's high accuracy and reliability.

 > [!TIP]
 > For detailed performance metrics and test results, see the [Efficiency](#-efficiency) section.